Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 The Bad Beat

 The most common culprit for triggering tilt in players is a bad beat.
-From the smallest fish to the biggest whales in the game, a bad beat is an inescapable part of poker.
+From the smallest fish in poker to the biggest whales in the game, a bad beat is an inescapable part of every poker player’s life.
 This is why a bad beat is a common trigger for tilt.
 Every player, regardless of skill or experience, runs into a bad beat and has to bounce back.

 “Card-Dead”